 - Why do I need a garage heater?

 The frigidity in the garage during the winter is mostly because of the inadequate insulation and airtightness.
-A heater will keep you warm whenever you need to use the garage during those cold seasons.
+A powerful heater will keep you warm whenever you need to use the garage during those cold seasons.

 - What’s the difference between radiant and convectional heat?